bppipher/bppipher.github.io/content/authors/admin/_index.md

 ## About Me

-Mathematical Statistician at U.S. Census Bureau.
+Mathematical Statistician at the U.S. Census Bureau.